 School Dog - The sessions are used to boost confidence and happiness and research shows this is widely linked to greater enjoyment in the school environment and this can have a positive impact on improved attendance and social interactions.

 Self Esteem - A 6-8 week provision focussing on areas of confidence and assertiveness.
 The aim is to help children grow their positive mindset.

 Settling in Activities - Offered to children who struggle to come to school in the morning or often come in upset.
 This piece of work is often provided for a whole term.

 Social Stories and Comic Strip Conversations - Are ways to help children develop a greater social understanding, this can have a positive impact on peer relations, understanding the classroom and expectations of the school environment.
 This is a reflection technique that helps conflict resolution.

 My name is Miya, and I visit Almond Hill School every week to meet and play with children.
 The children think I am the best dog in the world!
 My favourite things are running outside, finding the ball and eating sausages!
 I have learnt to catch, roll over and spin.

-Miya has been working with children in the school this term and she is having a really positive impact on those who meet her.
+Miya has been working with children in the school for a while now and she is having a really positive impact on those who meet her.
 The children are learning about respecting life and animals and this encourages respect towards teachers, their peers and parents.
-Miya has a beneficial effect on the wellbeing of the children and for those who work closely with her it fosters a sense of responsibility.
+Miya has a beneficial effect on the wellbeing of the children and for those who work closely with her, it fosters a sense of responsibility.